Eliot Asinof: Biography

 Jackson indeed confessed to accepting $5,000 to throw the series and claimed the team threw the second game, though he maintained he played to win the whole time.

 Asinof also worked on other projects related to the scandal, including TV documentaries such as the 2001 ESPN Sports Century Flashback: The 1919 Black Sox Scandal and the 2005 The Top 5 Reasons You Can't Blame the 1919 Chicago White Sox for "Throwing" the 1919 World Series to the Cincinnati Reds.

 In 1968, Asinof signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+In 1973 he published The 10-second Jailbreak: The Helicopter Escape of Joel David Kaplan, co-authored with Warren Hinckle and William W. Turner, later adapted as the film Breakout (1975).

 Asinof wrote other novels and nonfiction books unrelated to baseball including The Fox is Crazy Too (1976), the story of skyjacker Garrett Brock Trapnell.

 His career as a scriptwriter was curtailed when he was blacklisted for a time during the 1950s.
+He died in Hudson New York in 2008 of complications from heart failure at age 88.